metasv/metasv-mvc-sdk-java/docs/TxApi.md

 Broadcast tx to metasv fullnode.

 This api will broadcast to metasv fullnode directly.
+This endpoint use rpc sendrawtransaction.

 ### Example